MariaLundgren/frozan/README.md

 -	As a user I want to get information about the company.
     - In the about us section it is a section the user can read to get information about the company.

+Manual testing of about us.
+- Scrolling down to this section to make sure the text fades in when scrolling to it.

 #### The ice cream

 -	As a user I want to get information about the ice cream product the company is selling.